allartk/leaflet.offline/README.md

 * loadend, all tiles are downloaded
 * tilesremoved, all tiles are removed

-### L.control.savetiles options
+#### L.control.savetiles options

-The control control takes the following (optional) options:
+First arg is layer object to save, second if object of optional options:

 * zoomlevels: array of integers, default current zoomlevel
 * position: position of the control default 'topleft'